 The present building remains structurally unchanged from 1970’s although many of the rooms have been adapted and re-equipped for today’s needs.
 Over recent years we have made further improvements including a professional standard kitchen plus a small café area furnished with bistro tables and chairs and hot drink facilities.
 A separate comfortable lounge is ideal for small discussion groups and meetings.

-Further refurbishments completed in 2016 have significantly upgraded the rear room originally designed as a youth hall.
-The revised accommodation now incorporates new windows, lowered ceiling and improved heating and lighting.
+Further refurbishments in 2016 significantly upgraded the rear room originally designed as a youth hall with new windows, lowered ceiling and improved heating and lighting.

 [click to continue reading about us-next page]